mortenarendt/VagTransfer/results_and_figures.md

 alt="Phylogenetic tree highlighting OTU-wise individual transfer odds from vaginal week 36 to all time points and microbial compartments in first year of life (as columns in the heatmap).
 Green and red indicates positive- and negative odds respectively.
 The color codes on the right indicate the partitioning according to nine taxonomic families  (and one other).
 As an example of an interpretation from this information rich figure consider the clade consisting of approximately the upper half of the Bacteroidaceae.
 These OTUs shows transfer to the fecal compartment for vaginal born children with correspondingly no transfer in c-section born children and almost no data support for transfer to the airways.
 Contrary, the lower Bacteroidaceae clade shows weaker transfer results to the fecal compartment, with moderate support for transfer to airways in vaginal born children.
 "style="display: block; margin: auto;" />
+**Supplementary Figure 5**: Phylogenetic tree highlighting OTU-wise individual transfer odds from vaginal week 36 to all time points and microbial compartments in first year of life (as columns in the heatmap).
+Green and red indicates positive- and negative odds respectively.
+The color codes on the right indicate the partitioning according to nine taxonomic families  (and one other).
+As an example of an interpretation from this information rich figure consider the clade consisting of approximately the upper half of the Bacteroidaceae.
+These OTUs shows transfer to the fecal compartment for vaginal born children with correspondingly no transfer in c-section born children and almost no data support for transfer to the airways.
+Contrary, the lower Bacteroidaceae clade shows weaker transfer results to the fecal compartment, with moderate support for transfer to airways in vaginal born children.